krishang118/ROAM-Heuristic-Implementation/README.md

 # ROAM Heuristic Implementation (Strategic Social Network)

-This repository contains an implementation of the ROAM (Remove One, Add Many) heuristic for strategic social network analysis, based on the 2017 research paper:
+This repository contains an implementation of the ROAM (Remove One, Add Many) heuristic for a 'strategic social network', based on the 2017 research paper:

 > **"Strategic Social Network Analysis"** by Tomasz Michalak, Talal Rahwan, and Michael Wooldridge ([AAAI 2017](https://aaai.org/papers/11142-aaai-31-2017/)).